-The Curriculum and Pastoral system in St. Mary's is relevant and accessible to all pupils regardless of their race, ethnicity, culture, language, gender, perceived or actual sexual orientation, disability and religion.
-The school ensures pupils with SEN and Newcomer pupils have appropriate, accessible and relevant education within a differentiated learning environment.
+The Curriculum and Pastoral system in St. Mary's is relevant and accessible to all students regardless of their race, ethnicity, culture, language, perceived or actual gender, perceived or actual sexual orientation, disability and religion.
+The school ensures students with additional educational needs and newcomer students have appropriate, accessible and relevant education within a differentiated learning environment.